lana-20/selenium-webdriver-bidi/README.md

 #### CDP - Disadvantages:
 - Browser Compatibility - Chromium Only
     - This specific protocol is designed to be consistent only for the Chromium browsers.
-CDP doesn’t work with other browsers on the market, like Safari and Firefox.
+CDP doesn’t work with other browsers, like Safari and Firefox.
+Other browsers on the market have their own proprietary protocols and interfaces.
 Mozilla has done a great job at implementing a subset of CDP, but that is just for Puppeteer support.
 The support is rather incomplete, so anytime we are using Firefox, there’s a good chance things will break while using CDP, because of this partial half-baked support.
 - Version-Specific Dependencies
-    - CDP has a caveat - it’s specific to the version.
-With every version there might be a breaking change.
-We write your code today and send our CDP commands via this code.
+    - CDP has a caveat - it’s specific to the Chrome browser version.
+For every Google Chrome version release, there is a respective new release of a CDP version.
+This might cause a breaking change.
+Certain features might get deprecated or modified, affecting backward compatibility.
+We might write our code today and send CDP commands via this code.
+A test script written for the current browser version might not work for a previous or future browser version.
 Let’s say we’re sending 4 parameters.
 And tomorrow with the new Chrome version it might require 5 parameters, and our code will break.
 It affects the durability.
 We don’t want the code to break, hence due to frequent Chrome releases, we'll have to deal with overhead.
 - Lacks Accommodation for Automation Needs
     - And while CDP supports automation, it’s important to understand that it was not designed with automation in mind.
 It was designed to provide this physical DevTools experience.
 It doesn’t keep that need for common automation use cases.
 It doesn’t necessarily address that in a straightforward manner.